KainNhantumbo/palletone-app/README.md

 electron:build
 ```

 - Builds the electron app for production. **Note that only** windows and linux application packages a pre-configured to be built.
+Please refer to other scripts in the [package.jon](package.json)

 ## ☘️ Find me!